adezz/adezz/README.md

 ### 你好，世界 👋

-- :orange_book: Focusing on security
+- :orange_book: Focusing on Security
-- :hammer: Creator of tools
+- :hammer: Focusing on Security
+- :ram: Focusing on Security
+- :meat_on_bone: Focusing on Security